Ozone Generators and Safety

 These ozone generators do not work well for a chest freezer cold plunge and should be avoided.
 They will either not keep your water clean or cause a risk to your health:

-• Meant for kitchen use (ex.
+- Meant for kitchen use (ex.
 A2Z Ozone’s Aqua 6, Aqua 8, and countless other brands of cheap ozone generators available on Amazon)

-• Designed for hot tubs
+- Designed for larger volume hot tubs

-• Designed for air purification
+- Designed for air purification

 Any ozone generator that is not suited for the intended purpose can either produce too much or too little ozone.